rk1165/rk1165.github.io/docs/tech_tools/git.md

 ### hist

 - `git hist master --all` check for tags in the log
-- `git hist --hard <tag>` reset the branch to the tagged commit.
-The `--hard` parameter indicated that the working directory should be updated to be consistent with the new branch head.
+- `git hist --hard <tag>` resets the branch to the tagged commit.
+The `--hard` parameter indicates that the working directory should be updated to be consistent with the new branch head.

 ### diff